-Excellent Operational Excellent Operational Excellent Prevention and Excellent People Preparedness Response Protection The team at Wallasey will: Complete visits to premises, understand the risks that site poses and appropriately record this information.
-Complete all hydrant surveys.
-Ensure all personnel maintain core risk critical competencies by attending DA courses.
+The team at Wallasey will:

+Complete visits to premises, understand the risks that site poses and appropriately record this information.

+Ensure all personnel maintain core risk critical competencies by attending TDA courses.

 Continuously develop knowledge and understanding of local risks: through station based training and multi-pump exercises at these sites utilising operational plans and information.

 Maintain specialist skills through training and prepare for specific incident types matching the station profile and allocated specialisms.

 Complete all e-learning packages and achieve the required standard.

 Continuously develop skills, knowledge and understanding of service equipment and procedures.

 Work with neighbouring fire station teams to carry out joint training events rotating on a monthly basis.

 Aim to develop skills and knowledge in the use and application of the CPL to promote their role as a nominated CPL station.

-Complete all allocated SPA's Follow Service guidance, policies and procedures.
+Follow Service guidance, policies and procedures.

 Remain vigilant and take action to prevent accidents occurring and actively promote a positive Health and Safety culture in our workplace.

 All respond to notification of incidents immediately and try to minimise our alert to mobile times.

 Undertake prevention activities and campaigns to reduce risk for those at high risk of fire or other emergency within our community.

 Target community safety activity at those who are vulnerable, elderly or lead a high risk lifestyle.

-Liaise with Community Risk Management and Wirral District Prevention Teams to ensure effective use of resources.
+Liaise with Community Risk

+Management and Wirral District

+Prevention Teams to ensure effective

+use of resources.

 Develop and support activities to reduce ASB fires by effectively working with partners.

 Promote fire safety awareness in the small business community by conducting SOFSA'a.

 Deliver prevention talks and demonstrations to groups to support community safety.

-We will carry out community reassurance campaigns in the residential high rise blocks within our station area, we will prioritise high rise Support each other.
+We will carry out community reassurance campaigns in the residential high rise blocks within our station area, we will prioritise high rise blocks consisting of 8 or more floors

+Support each other.

 Help develop and promote a positive culture whereby all individuals fulfil their potential.

 Take practical steps to assist in the development of staff in their current role and career progression opportunities.

 Conduct regular appraisals that identify individual development needs, address organisational objectives and manage individual progress.

 Aim to achieve perfect attendance at work.

 Engage with and support local youth groups to promote our values.

 Engage with and support our Fire Cadets and Prince's Trust Teams.
 Helping to develop these young people and to promote our values.

-OUTCOMES are the impact our actions such as reducing incidents. have on the co ommunity OUTPUTS are the quantifiable things we deliver to acl outcomes for the communities we serve. hieve better Estimated Performance 2018/19 Estimated Target 2019/20 Annual Target 19/20 ס All Fires 377 362 Site Specific Risk Information (SSRIs) 45 Jage Accidental Dwelling Fires (ADFs) 50 52 Home Fire Safety Checks (HFSC's) 2019 Anti-Social Behaviour Fires (ASBs) 201 206 Hydrant Surveys 65 10 RTC 24 21 Waste and Fly Tipping 48 Ø Deliberate Vehicle Fires 30 33 Simple Operational Fire Safety Assessments 96 Alert to mobile 94.6% 95% Prevention Talks 24 AFAs in Non-Domestic Premises 8 19 Off Station Exercising 2 Domestic Smoke Alarm Actuations 121 123 The targets are based on 5 years performance dat We aim by the delivery of these outcomes to achieve reductions in deaths and
+OUTCOMES are the impact our actions have on the community such as reducing incidents.

+OUTPUTS are the quantifiable things we deliver to achieve better outcomes for the communities we serve.

+Estimated Performance 2018/19 Estimated Target 2019/20 Annual Target 19/20 All Fires 377 362 Site Specific Risk Information (SSRIs) 45 Accidental Dwelling Fires (ADFs) 50 52 Home Fire Safety Checks (HFSC's) 2019 Anti-Social Behaviour Fires (ASBs) 201 206 Hydrant Surveys 65 RTC 24 21 Waste and Fly Tipping 48 Deliberate Vehicle Fires 30 33 Simple Operational Fire Safety Assessments 96 Alert to mobile 94.6% 95% Prevention Talks 24 AFAs in Non-Domestic Premises 8 19 Off Station Exercising 2 Domestic Smoke Alarm Actuations 121 123

-The targets are based on 5 years performance data We aim, by the delivery of these outcomes, to achieve reductions in deaths and injuries in our community
+We aim, by the delivery of these outcomes, to achieve reductions in deaths and injuries in our community